 People who have allergies to birch pollen, grass pollen, and ragweed pollen are most likely to have OAS, according to the American College of Allergy, Asthma, and Immunology.

-Young children are not usually affected by oral allergy syndrome.
+Young children aren’t usually affected by oral allergy syndrome.
 Often, young adults will have symptoms of OAS for the first time after having eaten trigger foods for years without a problem.

-The pollination season — between April and June — tends to be the peak time for OAS.
-Sometimes September and October will bring on symptoms again since trees lose their leaves and plenty of seeds are available.
+The tree and grass pollination season — between April and June — tends to be the peak time for OAS.
+September and October may bring on symptoms again as weeds undergo pollination.

 In 9 percent of people with oral allergy syndrome, symptoms can become more severe and require medical assistance.
 If you have a reaction to a pollen-based food that extends beyond the area of the mouth, you should seek medical attention.

 Make sure you speak to your doctor about the intensity and severity of your symptoms.
 You might need to be referred to an allergist to be certain that your symptoms are caused by OAS.